-The long dress or ao dai is a tight -fitting silk tunic worn over pantaloons.
-Although there has never been an official document designating the “ao dai” as the national dress of Vietnamese women, the tunic is worn by Vietnamese women for any important or formal occasion such as a national holiday or a traditional festival.
-The beautiful tunic has always been a source of pride for Vietnamese.
+The long dress called in Vietnamese as “Áo Dài” is a tight -fitting silk tunic worn over pantaloons.
+Although there has never been an official document designated the “Ao Dai” as the national dress of Vietnamese women, the tunic is worn by Vietnamese women for any important or formal occasion such as national holidays or traditional festivals.
+The beautiful tunic has always been a source of price for Vietnamese.

 The image of Ao Dai was found on Dong Son bronze drums and other artifacts dating back thousands of years.
 In the early 20th century, most urban Vietnamese women wore tunics made with five panels called ” Ao Ngu Than”, the five panels reflect the five elements of oriental cosmology.
 Ao Ngu Than had a loose fit and sometimes had wide sleeves.